JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_highlighting.md

 To test the highlighting for the file currently loaded into the in-memory editor, you invoke the `checkHighlighting()` method.
 The parameters to the method specify which severities should be taken into account when comparing the results with the expected results: errors are always taken into account, whereas warnings, weak warnings, and infos are optional.
+To ignore verifying additional highlighting, set parameter `ignoreExtraHighlighting` to `true`.
 Alternatively, you can use the `testHighlighting()` method, which loads a <path>testdata</path> file into the in-memory editor and highlights it as a single operation.

 ## Inspections

 If you need to test inspections (rather than generic highlighting provided by a highlighting lexer or annotator), you need to enable inspections that you're testing.